govau/service-manual/content/standard/2-multidisciplinary-team/how.md

 - show that the team’s user research activities were developed and overseen by an experienced user researcher and that all team members - participated in research
 - demonstrate an understanding of where gaps may emerge in the team structure and how to fill them
 - demonstrate how you plan to share information, collaborate and troubleshoot issues within the team as well as with key people external to the team
-- explain your plan to transfer knowledge and skills from any external people who work with the team.
+- explain your plan to transfer knowledge and skills from any external people who work with the team